pingidentity/pa-agent-c-sdk-sample-apache/README.md

 For RHEL7, run the following yum command as root to install the provided dependencies:

     yum install ${PAA_SDK_INSTALL_DIR}/lib/rhel7/x86_64/dependencies/*.rpm

+To support linking against ZeroMQ 4 without requiring the zeromq-devel package (which conflicts with a zeromq package available from the EPEL repositories), manually add the following link as root:

+    ln -s /usr/lib64/libzmq.so.5 /usr/lib64/libzmq.so

 ## Building the Apache Agent Sample ##